dave2walsh/weather_forecasts/README.md

 # README

-This application does the following:
+This is quite a basic application now, but it does the following:

 * Saves addresses along with their associated forecasts